Libensemble/libensemble/docs/tutorials/local_sine_tutorial.rst

         Our simulator function is called by a worker for every work item produced by the generator function.
-This function calculates the sine of the passed value, then returns it so the worker can store the result.
+This function calculates the sine of the passed value, and then returns it so the worker can store the result.

         **Exercise**